KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Tokka.md

 ###### Recruitment
 While Tokka is not technically on the S-Rank roster, he is still considered one, as he tends to have and continues to do so help the peacekeeper organization ever since training Ryū
 ##### Abilities
-Tokka is a level 16 Cricle of the Stars Druid
+Tokka is a Cricle of the Stars Druid